andrewbolster/lab.bolster.online/CONFIGURE_LOG.md

 Set the following A records:
 - `lab.bolster.online` -> `$EXTERNAL-IP` : Required if you want to host your own top-level lab, e.g. helm charts, docs, etc (possibly even Backstage later)
+  - Note: I already have a github root domain so I needed to set a `CNAME` record pointing to that domain to host `lab.bolster.online` using GithubPages but YMMV
 - `*.lab.bolster.online` -> `$EXTERNAL-IP` : Required for the wildcard subdomain routing to the services (cert-manager and ingress-nginx will handle the SSL)

 # Other Junk